Summertime Reads for Historical Fiction Fans

 Four adult cousins have been left a mysterious item and a VHS tape after the death of their Grandma Imogene.
 The cousins spent summers together as kids at Gram and Gramp’s lakehouse, but they haven’t seen each other in two years.

-Emeline, Wyatt, Geoff, and Belinda each have their own struggles and are eager to pay their respects and return back to their own lives.
+Emeline, Wyatt, Geoff, and Belinda each have their own struggles and are eager to pay their respects and return to their own lives.
 However, the VHS tape sends them on an unexpected adventure to Daytona Beach to learn more about their grandma’s past.
 Will their own secrets tear the cousins apart before they discover what she has hidden?

 This heartfelt light suspense novel alternates narrators, including sections of the book that follow Imogene’s summer of 1963.